Installing Intermapper on SuSE Linux Systems

 sudo userdel intermapper

-The Linux Intermpper RemoteAccess package (a self-extracting installer) does not deliver a Java JRE: it will attempt to use the JRE supplied with an Intermapper Server installation on the same host, or, failing that, a Java Runtime from the host environment.
+The SuSE Linux Intermpper RemoteAccess package (a self-extracting installer) does not deliver a Java JRE: it attempts to use the JRE supplied with an Intermapper Server installation on the same host, or, failing that, a Java Runtime from the host environment.

 To start the Intermapper RemoteAccess installer, run the following command: